HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md

 -   `startDate` is the start date of the user session in YYYY-MM-DD format.
 -   `endDate` is the end date of the user session in YYYY-MM-DD format.
--   `deploymentId` is the deployment identifier.
+-   `deploymentId` is the deployment identifier.You can find the `deploymentId` in the MyHCLSoftware portal after clicking the deployment card in the URL.
+For example, in the URL `https://my.hcltechsw.com/deployments/pzneck8m`, `pzneck8m` is the `deploymentId`.
 -   `productFeatureId` is the product name either HCL_DX_CloudNative or HCL_DX_Compose

-To save the generated metrics to a file, use this command:
+To save the generated metrics to a file, use the following command:

 ```sh
 kubectl exec -it <release name>-license-manager-0 -n <namespace> -- java -jar UserSessionReporting.jar GenerateMetricFile <YYYY-MM-DD> <YYYY-MM-DD> <deploymentId> /tmp/{YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics [-productFeatureIdName <productFeatureId>]
 ```
 The timestamp in the usage metrics file should be earlier than the start date, formatted as {YYYY-MM-DDTHH-MM-SS UTC}_usage.metrics.
 For example:`2024-06-24T02-50-00_usage.metrics`

-### Example
+!!!example "Sample command"

 ```sh
 kubectl exec -it pod/dx-deployment-license-manager-0 -n dxns -- java -jar UserSessionReporting.jar GenerateMetricFile 2022-07-22 2025-07-28 pnkeq6pk > /tmp/2022-06-24T02-50-00_usage.metrics -productFeatureIdName HCL_DX_CloudNative
 ```

-### Expected result
+#### Expected result

 ```
 1,Alpha525634,HCL Digital Experience,v9.5,pnkeq6pk,ebb89d32f30abc4eed049f7afbb8a7299bdc8459fd235d0b8473ca22e9457c65